graphsignal/graphsignal-python/README.md

 ## Security and Privacy

-Graphsignal logger can only open outbound connections to `log-api.graphsignal.ai` and send data, no inbound connections or commands are possible.
+Graphsignal logger can only open outbound connections to `log-api.graphsignal.com` and send data, no inbound connections or commands are possible.

 No raw data is sent to Graphsignal cloud, only data statistics and metadata.